nkester/About-Me-Site/README.md

   * First, it produces an easily accessible and dynamic portfolio, resume and cirruculum vitae (CV) of my work as a leader, data scientist, and technologist.
 Through this I will link to publically shareable work to demonstrate my capabilities and past experiences.

-  * Second, it provides me further practice and experience integrating GitLab Continuous Integration / Continuous Delivery (CI/CD) actions with software container image creation and management, content delivery to Google Cloud Platform (GCP) resources such as Firebase Hosting, and practice implementing GitOps.
+  * Second, it provides me further practice and experience integrating GitLab Continuous Integration / Continuous Delivery (CI/CD) actions with building and managing software container images, content delivery to Google Cloud Platform (GCP) resources such as Firebase Hosting, and practice implementing GitOps.

 ## The Site